 Drinking alcohol is a big part of the social fabric of many cultures.
 Drinking is a way to celebrate, to relax, to socialize, and to fill time.
 However, if an occasional drink goes to being a daily drinking habit or alcohol addiction, you may want to learn how to quit drinking in order to improve your body and mind.

 If you’ve made the decision to stop drinking, you’re already on the right path.
 Once the decision is made, it’s time to take action.

-Here we will look at how to the consequences of drinking to much and how to quit drinking for a healthier body and mind.
+Here we will look at the consequences of drinking too much and some steps you can take to quit drinking.

 Table of Contents

 This is a great question to ask in our discussion of how to quit drinking for a healthy body and mind.
 Let’s look how much drinking is too much and when it can become a problem.

 A recent 2018 study of nearly 600,000 alcohol drinkers found that those who drank less than 100 grams of alcohol per week (about 6 glasses of wine) had the lowest levels of mortality.

 The study suggested that those who drink more than 100 grams of alcohol per week had increased risk of stroke, heart disease, heart failure, fatal hypertensive disease, and fatal aortic aneurysm.

 Occasionally going over 100 grams of alcohol a week likely won’t do lasting harm, but if you find that you’re consistently passing this threshold, or that you can’t go more than a couple of days without a drink, it may be time to learn how to quit drinking.